-People who live and work in areas where Naturally Occurring Asbestos (NOA) is identified or suspected must ensure they are aware of NOA.
-They should identify the risks and develop an Asbestos Management Plan (AMP) to eliminate or minimise the risk of asbestos fibre exposure to workers, families and communities in most Australian states and territories.
-Property owners and managers are legally required under Work Health & Safety Regulations to develop an Asbestos Management Plan that addresses these risks, ensuring NOA is managed safely.

-This Naturally Occurring Asbestos - Asbestos Management Plan Guide and a series of user-friendly templates and fact sheets have been developed to assist landowners to meet government requirements, By providing property managers, workers and farmers with information, recommendations and resources to develop an effective Asbestos Management Plan to manage NOA safely.
+People who live and work in NSW in areas where Naturally Occurring Asbestos (NOA) is identified or suspected must ensure they are aware of NOA.
+They should identify the risks and develop an Asbestos Management Plan (AMP) to eliminate or minimise the risk of asbestos fibre exposure to workers, families and communities.
+Property owners and managers are legally required under the NSW Work Health & Safety Regulations 2011 to develop an Asbestos Management Plan that addresses these risks, ensuring NOA is managed safely.
+To assist landowners to meet government requirements, the Heads of Asbestos Coordination Authorities (HACA) has developed this Naturally Occurring Asbestos - Asbestos Management Plan Guide and a series of user-friendly templates to provide property managers, workers and farmers with information, recommendations and resources to develop an effective Asbestos Management Plan to manage NOA safely.

 This Guide should be seen as a general guide only.
 Circumstances can vary from property to property and region to region depending on location, type of work conducted and other circumstances.
-Be sure to check with your state or territory government for regulations specific to your region.